mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 #### Can I write about this?
 I asked them if they could give me permission to write this blog post, or who to ask, and they were like "uhhhhhhhhhhh" and gave me two government media email addresses to try.
 Listen I don't wanna be an "ummm they didn't reply to my emAiLs" kinda person buT they simply left me no choice.

-Still, defending the Commonwealth was in ASD's hands now, and we take those.
+Still, defending the Commonwealth was in ASD's hands now, and that's a win for me at this point.

 -----
 - ☑️ figure out whether i have done a crime